jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 12-neural_network.py - Adds a method to evaluate the network's predictions.

 ### 13-neural_network.py - Adds a method to perform gradient descent on the neural network.

+### 14-neural_network.py - Adds a method to train the network

+### 15-neural_network.py - Updates the train method to include options for verbose printing, graph rendering, and step tracking.